openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-resource-manager.md

 **Possible Causes**

-The path doesn't exist or cannot be accessed as it's not located under the corresponding application's installation path.
+The path doesn't exist or cannot be accessed as it's not located in the corresponding application's installation directory.

 **Resolution Steps**